You 2.0: Rebel With A Cause

 Watch basketball coach Maurice Cheeks help Natalie Gilbert sing the national anthem, despite his poor singing voice.
 Gino says rebel leaders earn respect by showing their vulnerabilities.

-Hidden Brain is hosted by Shankar Vedantam and produced by Rhaina Cohen, Parth Shah, Jennifer Schmidt, Thomas Lu, Laura Kwerel, and Adhiti Bandlamudi.
+Hidden Brain is hosted by Shankar Vedantam and produced by Laura Kwerel, Rhaina Cohen, Parth Shah, Jennifer Schmidt, and Thomas Lu.
 Our supervising producer is Tara Boyle.
 You can also follow us on Twitter @hiddenbrain.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.